wavebeem/wavebeem.com/src/drafts/imagemagick/index.md

 ![](./3.webp)

 By default the delay is 0, and 100 means 1 second of delay.
-I imagine these units were chosen since GIF images specify their frame delays in centiseconds (100 centiseconds = 1 second), so 1 centisecond is the lowest delay value you can use there.
+This lines up with the GIF format using centiseconds as the frame delay value.

 ## Make a favicon.ico